 A scholarship for a youthful student studying music either in Yukon or outside of the territory.
-Applicant must be a youth and a resident of Yukon for five year and must demonstrate financial need.
+Applicants must be a youth, a resident of Yukon for five years, and must demonstrate financial need.

 A scholarship for Yukon graduate students to continue their education in the fields of education or environmental studies.
 Or on occasion a project by a graduate student to increase the knowledge within the Yukon in education or environmental sciences.
 Environmental sciences includes: climatology, meteorology, glaciology, permafrost, soils, vegetation, wildlife, and horticulture.

 A scholarship to provide financial support for students of environmental concerns, pursuing post-secondary training in the fields of environmental engineering, climate change or relevant studies.
-Student applicants must be attending a recognized university, college or trade school.
+Applicants must be attending a recognized university, college or trade school.

 A scholarship ($1,000) established in loving memory of Dr. Brent Slobodin, to foster study in the humanities and support an upper-year (second year and up) Yukon student with a demonstrated interest in, and intent to specialize, in one or more of the following Humanities subjects at a provincial university: History, Political Studies, Philosophy, Classics, English, Languages.
 Candidates for the Dr. Brent Slobodin Memorial Scholarship in the Humanities should prepare a short statement (no more than four pages, typed and double-spaced), showing demonstrated interest and academic excellence with an intent to specialize in one of the above subject areas, as well as some experience in volunteer or community work.
-Candidates should include their resume, and both high school and university transcripts.
-Two-year residency in the Yukon (including graduating year, and must have graduated from a Yukon secondary school.
+Candidates should include their resume, and both secondary school and university transcripts.
+Two-year residency in the Yukon, including graduating year, and must have graduated from a Yukon secondary school.